Gloria Steinem On Ivanka, Nazis & The Real Reason Behind Climate Change

 Women can be their own worst critics.
 Personally, of themselves, but then also of each other.
 Do you think that's one of the reasons that we haven't broken down all the glass ceilings?

 “Of course.
-Listen, a system of oppression wouldn't work if it weren't internalised.
+Listen, a system of oppression wouldn't work if it weren't internalized.
 We're half the human race.
 Harriet Tubman, who freed thousands of slaves, when she was being praised, said ‘I could have freed thousands more, if only they knew they were slaves.’
-We internalise it.
-That's why it works, and we internalise it when we raise boys and girls differently.”
+We internalize it.
+That's why it works, and we internalize it when we raise boys and girls differently.”

 Do you think things are better than when you were growing up?
 It seems like every day we hear a new story of women’s rights being suppressed.